ElliePHP/HttpClient/README.md

 ### Static Methods (HttpClient)

-For quick, one-off requests, use static methods on `HttpClient`:
+For quick, one-off requests, use static methods on `HttpClient`.
+Note that static methods do not support configuration chaining.
+They expect full, absolute URLs.

 ```php
 use ElliePHP\Components\HttpClient\HttpClient;